Brian McTigue

-Brian McTigue (third ¼ 1930 – 9 December 1981), also known by the nickname "The Wizard", was an English World Cup winning professional rugby league footballer who played in the 1950s and 1960s.
+Brian McTigue (3 August 1930 – 9 December 1981), also known by the nickname "The Wizard", was an English World Cup winning professional rugby league footballer who played in the 1950s and 1960s.
 He is a Wigan RL Hall of Fame member and is considered to be one of the greatest forwards in Great Britain's history.

 Background

-Brian McTigue's birth as registered in Wigan, Lancashire, England, and he died aged 51.
+Brian McTigue's birth was registered in Wigan, Lancashire, England, and he died aged 51.